AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Better:

-Global Problems Solved: AI might contribute significantly to solving large-scale global challenges, such as pandemics, hunger, and resource scarcity, by optimizing global supply chains and forecasting crisis events.
+Global Problems Solved: AI will contribute significantly to solving large-scale global challenges.
+Pandemics, hunger, and resource scarcity will all be ameliorated by optimizing global supply chains and forecasting crisis events.

-Personalized Experiences: AI-enhanced consumer products—ranging from entertainment to mental health—will be deeply personalized, improving user satisfaction and overall well-being.
+Personalized Experiences: AI-enhanced consumer products – from entertainment to mental health – will be deeply personalized, improving user satisfaction and overall well-being.

 Worse:

-Job Loss in White-Collar Fields: AI systems could surpass human performance in fields like law, finance, and medicine, leading to unemployment for highly skilled professionals.
+Job Loss in White-Collar Fields: AI systems will surpass human performance in fields like law, finance and medicine, leading to unemployment for highly skilled professionals.

-Mental Health Struggles: Over-reliance on AI systems, social media algorithms, and AI-driven interactions might contribute to isolation, anxiety, and a sense of loss of human connection.
+Mental Health Struggles: Over-reliance on AI systems, social media algorithms, and AI-driven interactions will contribute to isolation, anxiety, and a sense of loss of human connection, if public awareness is not a primary social goal.

 2031-2033: AI's Role in Creativity and Innovation